How can you be an artist who creates birds without including a Peacock?

 The finished piece, I feel he has regained some of his royal presence and arrogance!

-A limited edition Giclee print of ‘Fanfare of Feathers’ is available, it is not listed in the website shop but please contact me for details.
+A limited edition Giclee print of ‘Fanfare of Feathers’ is available on my website shop click here to view.